amigrave/git-qdiff/README.md

 Before reporting an issue, please check that your `bzr qdiff` tool works well and that you can actually commit something with bazaar.

-On a fresh install, you'd might need to run this command first:

-    bzr whoami "Your Name <name@example.com>"

 Goodies
 -------